hapax/hapax.github.io/assets/bhqc.md

 #### Let there be heat

-Although a black hole traps any light that falls inside, Stephen Hawking made the remarkable discovery that black holes emit faint radiation, just like a hot lump of coal.
+Although a black hole traps any light that falls inside, Stephen Hawking made the remarkable discovery that just outside the boundary, black holes emit faint radiation, just like a hot lump of coal.
 Once again, we will rather slapdash, and try and work out only the wavelength of a typical photon coming out of the black hole.
 It seems reasonable to assume that, like the fundamental frequency of